123Rocco123/RPG-Fighting-Algorithm/README.md

 1) Make sure that there aren't errors in the code.
 2) Add more comments, to help with the understanding of the code.
 3) Add new features to the algorithm.
-4) Code simplification
+4) Function simplification
-   - Meaning that the code shouldn't have much or any repetions.
-For any current repetitions of the code, they're to be inserted into functions so as to make it more modular and easier to deal with.
+   - This means making the two "intelligence" functions slot into one another.

 ## Goals Completed:
 1) Finalize the "structure" surrounding the algorithm.